-Any failure to maintain an effective system of internal controls may result in material misstatements of our financial statements or cause us to fail to meet our reporting obligations or fail to prevent fraud; and in that case, our shareholders could lose confidence in our financial reporting, which would harm our business, could negatively impact the price of our common shares and prevent the Company from raising additional capital.
+Any failure to maintain an effective system of internal controls may result in material misstatements of the Company's consolidated financial statements or cause us to fail to meet the Company's reporting obligations or fail to prevent fraud; and in that case, the Company's shareholders could lose confidence in the Company's financial reporting, which would harm the Company's business, could negatively impact the price of the Common Shares and prevent the Company from raising additional capital

 Effective internal controls are necessary for the Company to provide reliable financial reports and prevent fraud.
-If the Company fails to maintain an effective system of internal controls, the Company may not be able to report its financial results accurately or prevent fraud; and in that case, the Company's shareholders could lose confidence in our financial reporting, which would harm our business, negatively impact the price of the Company's common shares and also prevent the Company from raising additional capital.
-Even if we were to conclude that our internal control over financial reporting provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS as issued by the IASB, because of its inherent limitations, internal control over financial reporting may not prevent or detect fraud or misstatements.
-Failure to achieve and maintain effective internal control over financial reporting could prevent the Company from complying with its reporting obligations on a timely basis, which could result in the loss of investor confidence in the reliability of the Company's financial statements, harm our business, negatively impact the trading price of our common shares and prevent the Company from raising additional capital.
+If the Company fails to maintain an effective system of internal controls, the Company may not be able to report its financial results accurately or prevent fraud; and in that case, the Company's shareholders could lose confidence in the Company's financial reporting, which would harm the Company's business, negatively impact the price of the Common Shares and also prevent the Company from raising additional capital.
+Even if the Company were to conclude that its internal control over financial reporting provides reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with IFRS as issued by the IASB, because of its inherent limitations, internal control over financial reporting may not prevent or detect fraud or misstatements.
+Failure to achieve and maintain effective internal control over financial reporting could prevent the Company from complying with its reporting obligations on a timely basis, which could result in the loss of investor confidence in the reliability of the Company's consolidated financial statements, harm the Company's business, negatively impact the trading price of the Common Shares and prevent the Company from raising additional capital.